-Australia has strong interests in Pakistan given its size, economic potential and strategic position in South Asia.
-The Australian Government is committed to supporting Pakistan to build its economic prosperity, and promote sustainable, equitable development.
+Australia has strong interests in Pakistan given its significance, economic potential and strategic position in South Asia.
+The Australian Government is committed to supporting Pakistan to build its economic prosperity, and promote sustainable and inclusive development.

-Over 2017-18 the Australian Government will provide an estimated $47.1 million in total ODA to Pakistan.
-This includes an estimated $39.4 million funding through the Pakistan bilateral country program.
-Our funding ranks Australia as the sixth largest donor to Pakistan.
+Over 2018-19 the Australian Government will provide an estimated $49.2 million in development assistance to Pakistan.
+This includes an estimated $39.4 million through the bilateral country program.
+Australia is Pakistan's sixth largest bilateral donor.

-Insecurity continues to undermine Pakistan's stability and development, particularly in the provinces bordering Afghanistan where economic and human development indicators are amongst the poorest in the country.
-Frequent and devastating natural disasters further impede development outcomes and economic growth.
+Insecurity undermines Pakistan's stability and development, particularly in the provinces bordering Afghanistan.
+Economic and human development indicators in these areas are amongst the poorest in the country.

 Objective 1: Generating sustainable, inclusive growth and employment

-Australian aid is engaging the public and private sectors to address constraints to sustainable and inclusive economic growth and job creation through increased trade and investment, improved agricultural productivity and market development, and water resource management.
+Australian aid is engaging the public and private sectors to address constraints to increased trade and investment, improved agricultural productivity and market opportunities, and water resource management.

 Generating sustainable, inclusive economic growth and employment in Pakistan